blessinvarkey/blockchain-crypto-nft/README.md

 ## Blockchain

+__History__
+- Yap Island had a unique currency called Rai Stones
+- Stones couldn't be traded, so Yapese people used mental ledgers where tribe would keep a copy of the ledger in their head

+__The Byzantine Generals Problem__
+- The problem

 A blockchain is a continously growing list of records, called blocks which are linked and secured using cryptography[1].